-To succeed, truly implement and get the full benefit of LCM, three equally important cornerstones must be put in place: Management Strategy, Information Management and Analytical Capability
+To succeed, truly implement and get the full benefit of LCM, three equally important cornerstones must be put in place: Management Strategy, Information Management and Analytical Capability.

-Decision making is often based on attempts to predict potential consequences of the alternatives at hand.
+Decision making is often based on attempts to predict the potential consequences of the alternatives at hand.
 In LCM specifically, focus typically lies on predicting the impact a decision may have on performance and cost.